 Another resource for finding sustainably-sourced wooden furniture is the Sustainable Furnishings Council.
 The group collaborates with the National Wildlife Federation to publish an annual “Wood Furniture Scorecard“, ranking dozens of brands on their wood sourcing practices.

-Designer’s tip: Find FSC-certified wood furniture at mainstream retailers Williams-Sonoma, Pottery Barn, and CB2 by searching “FSC” on their websites or check out smaller eco-friendly furniture brands like Medley Home, Simbly, and Avocado Mattress.
+Sustainable Interior Designer’s tip: Find FSC-certified wood furniture at mainstream retailers Williams-Sonoma, Pottery Barn, and CB2 by searching “FSC” on their websites or check out smaller eco-friendly furniture brands like Medley Home, Sabai, and Avocado Mattress.

 One of my latest favorites is this moody blue Irving Queen Nailhead Bed with its beautifully curved lines.